 My analysis proceeds as follows.
-Section II describes the colorful background to the Citibank case, including the roiling creditor dispute that Revlon (and Citibank) were already contending with by mid-2020.
-The section concludes with a more detailed description of how the erroneous transfer payment came about.
-Section III discusses the legal claims at stake in the trial court, concentrating on the delectably named Banque Worms case that established the New York precedent for the DFV defense some three decades ago, and which provided the key authority for the trial court's findings.
-The section then summarizes a variety of internal and external criticisms of the opinion-criticisms that themselves animate a variety of empirical questions.
-Section IV takes on that empirical analysis, describing and analyzing my Revlon blocker data set, analyzing the textual content of such terms, assessing the characteristics of adopters, and gauging market responses.
-Section V offers concluding remarks.
+Part I describes the colorful background to the Citibank case, including the roiling creditor dispute that Revlon (and Citibank) were already contending with by mid-2020.
+The part concludes with a more detailed description of how the erroneous transfer payment came about.
+Part II discusses the legal claims at stake in the trial court, concentrating on the delectably named Banque Worms case that established the New York precedent for the DFV defense some three decades ago, and which provided the key authority for the trial court's findings.
+The part then summarizes a variety of internal and external criticisms of the opinion-criticisms that themselves animate a variety of empirical questions.
+Part III takes on that empirical analysis, describing and analyzing my Revlon blocker data set, analyzing the textual content of such terms, assessing the characteristics of adopters, and gauging market responses.
+The Article then briefly concludes.

-2. Setting the Stage
+I. Setting the Stage

 As with many financial calamities, it is important to have a sense of the context against which Citibank's unfolded.
 Doing so will not only provide an important interpretive lens through which to evaluate the opinion itself, but it will also help frame the empirical analysis that follows.
-Accordingly, this section touches on the high points, with the most important insight being that the circumstances preceding Citibank's mistaken payment were anything but humdrum.
+Accordingly, this part touches on the high points, with the most important insight being that the circumstances preceding Citibank's mistaken payment were anything but humdrum.
 This was no "clear day" blunder that dropped out of nowhere: rather, it occurred at the very peak of an acrimonious kerfuffle between Revlon and several of its major lenders-one that had already implicated Citibank directly.